wechuli/azure_iot_central_app/complete_demo/instructions.md

         $ az group deployment create --name ExampleDeployment --resource-group example --template-file template.json --parameters parameters.json

 The most likely issue you might encounter when deploying the resources is errors to do with unique or illegal values in your parameters file.
 Please note that the CLI will deploy the other resources with valid names even if one of the parameter is invalid.
-After deployment, if you get an error message, read the error, and change only the paramter value causing the error and run the above command.
+After deployment, if you get an error message, read the error, and change only the parameter value causing the error and run the above command.
 Your resources will not be duplicated if they are already deployed.

 7. If you view your resource group on Azure Portal, you should see 6 resources as shown below:

 ![](assets/deployed.PNG)

-The first 3 resources (Storage account,App Service, Application Insights, App Service Plan) are resources to support your functions, the Azure Cosmos DB account is where all your databases will live and the IoT Hub is your cloud endpoint for devices to connect to.
+The first 4 resources (Storage account,App Service, Application Insights, App Service Plan) are resources to support your functions, the Azure Cosmos DB account is where all your databases will live and the IoT Hub is your cloud endpoint for devices to connect to.

 8. Add the Azure IoT CLI extension to the Azure CLI by running: